 Even though AD tends to be a clinical diagnosis, a provider may take a biopsy to confirm AD or to rule out any other suspecting diagnoses.

 Studies suggest that allergies can make AD worse.
-A patch test can be performed where a small amount of common allergens are placed within a patch on a persons back.
+A patch test can be performed where a small number of common allergens are placed within a patch on a person back.
 After two days, the patient is to return to the office and their skin is observed for any reactions to the multiple allergens being tested.

 - Bathe in warm water, try to avoid hot showers